Caution: The documentation you are viewing is

 The getMessages() method returns the merge of the arrays returned by the getInvalid() and getMissing().
 These methods return subsets of the messages, related to validation failures, or fields that were declared as required but missing from the input.

 The getErrors() method returns an associative array, mapping a rule name to an array of error identifiers.
 Error identifiers are fixed strings, to identify the reason for a validation failure, while messages can be customized.
-See Basic usage of validators for more information.
+See this chapter for more information.

 You can specify the message returned by getMissing() using the 'missingMessage' option, as an argument to the Zend_Filter_Input constructor or using the setOptions() method.